sircambridge/recbot/index.markdown

 <a href="/images/133549.png"><img style="filter: drop-shadow(0 0.2rem 0.25rem rgba(0, 0, 0, 0.2));" src="/images/133549.png" ></a>
 <!-- ![Image](/images/133549.png) -->
 Tired of endless searching and frustration trying to find available campsites on recreation.gov?
 Look no further!
-Our automatic robot scours recreation.gov in real-time and locates all available campsites, saving you time and stress.<br/>
+Our automatic robot scours recreation.gov in real-time and locates all available campsites, saving you time and stress.
+Are you dreaming of camping in Yosemite National Park, but struggling to snag one of the coveted campsites?
+We understand how frustrating it can be to plan a trip to one of the most beautiful national parks in the United States, only to find out that all the campsites are already booked.
+We got you!<br/>
 ##  select the dates you want to scan for.
 <!-- ![Image](/images/180408.png) -->
 <a href="/images/180408.png"><img style="filter: drop-shadow(0 0.2rem 0.25rem rgba(0, 0, 0, 0.2));" src="/images/180408.png" ></a>